Adding Confidence Intervals to a Dot Plot

 In Dana’s original graph, the bands were a bit hard to see because the dots were so large.
 The little smidge sticking out would probably be ok but if you want to see more of the confidence interval, make the dots smaller, like 10pt, and use an x axis.

 Indeed, once the x axis is in there, its pretty easy to see that we don’t actually have to start the graph at zero.
 These are dots, after all.
 They represent the data by their position.
 So the axis can begin at something closer to the actual data.
 In the graph below, I adjusted it to 30, making the confidence intervals spread out a bit.

 Now Dana has options!
 Rad!

 And how did Dana get these redesign options from me?
 Well, she is enrolled in the Evergreen Data Visualization Academy, where I hold monthly office hours webinars in which people submit data ahead of time and I walk through their options and solutions.
-Just one of the many benefits of joining the Academy!
-Get more details and hook in to our community.
+Just one of the many benefits of joining the Academy or The Evergreen Data Certification Program.